CalCOFI/rCRUX/README.md

 rCRUX requires a local blast-formatted nucleotide database.
 These can be user generated or download a pre-formatted database from [NCBI](https://ftp.ncbi.nlm.nih.gov/blast/db/).
 NCBI provides a tool (perl script) for downloading databases as part of the blast+ package.
 A brief help page can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK569850/).

 The following shell script can be used to download the blast-formatted nucleotide database.
+There are also taxon specific databases (e.g. nt_euk, nt_prok, and nt_viruses).

 ```